 State Coordinators and Assistant State Coordinators or designated support person(s) must provide their name, postal address, and phone number to the National Coordinator to be held in strictest confidence and to be used only in the case of an emergency.
 The email address of all support person(s) must also be provided.
 (See ../about/bylaws.html).
 Section XII, Subsection D.).

 The state coordinator is required to maintain a state mail list with all local coordinators subscribed.
 (See ../about/bylaws.html) Section XII, Subsection D.).

 State coordinators and/or Assistant State Coordinators are required to forward all Project-wide announcements to the state mail list.
 They shall also forward other messages of interest regarding the state and/or region as appropriate.

-State Coordinators or a designated person/committee are required to periodically check to make sure that all the county web sites are adhering to the few USGenWeb Project requirements (logo, queries, etc.) and that they are updated within a reasonable amount of time (see Bylaws, Section XII, Subsection F).
+State Coordinators or a designated person/committee are required to periodically check to make sure that all the county web sites are adhering to the few USGenWeb Project requirements (logos, links, etc.) and that they are updated within a reasonable amount of time (see Bylaws, Section XII, Subsection F).

 The state has the responsibility to remove links to local-level project websites not meeting the USGenWeb Project standards/requirements (See Bylaws, Section XII, Subsection G).

 The following links are required for State web sites: (See Bylaws, Section XII, Subsection B):